Aerosol

 An aerosol is a suspension of fine solid particles or liquid droplets in air or another gas.
-Aerosols can be natural or anthropogenic.
-Examples of natural aerosols are fog or mist, dust, forest exudates, and geyser steam.
-Examples of anthropogenic aerosols include particulate air pollutants, mist from the discharge at hydroelectric dams, irrigation mist, perfume from atomizers, smoke, dust, steam from a kettle, sprayed pesticides, and medical treatments for respiratory illnesses.
-When a person inhales the contents of a vape pen or e-cigarette, they are inhaling an anthropogenic aerosol.
+Aerosols can be generated from natural or human causes.
+The term aerosol commonly refers to the mixture of particulates in air, and not to the particulate matter alone.
+Examples of natural aerosols are fog, mist or dust.
+Examples of human caused aerosols include particulate air pollutants, mist from the discharge at hydroelectric dams, irrigation mist, perfume from atomizers, smoke, dust, sprayed pesticides, and medical treatments for respiratory illnesses.